Okay, folks, look, I just checked the email here at the top of the air.

 They all led to something better.

-So anyway, I get out there and start surveying the market to try to learn about it.
+So, anyway, I get out there and start surveying the market to try to learn about it.

-And that's when I learned that there isn't, it's it's two weeks before the 1984 presidential election, and I'm listening to all the radio stations, and there's not one political show on the air.
+And that's when I learned that there isn't, it's two weeks before the 1984 presidential election, and I'm listening to all the radio stations, and there's not one political show on the air.

 There's news, but there isn't an opinion political show.

-Sewage problems and how are we going to pay for it?
+Sewage problems and how are we going to pay for it.

 That kind of stuff was on the radio.